Match the cure to the ailment

 Later that day, a friend mentioned the odious possibility of “pinworms.”
 Pinworms!
-Pinworms cause babies and toddlers to squirm and cry—nothing soothes them, apart from ejecting the tiny thread-like residents from the anus.
+Pinworms cause babies and toddlers to squirm and cry—nothing soothes them, apart from ejecting the tiny thread-like residents.
 Drinking a single dose of chalky medicine does the trick.
 It’s over-the-counter, inexpensive, and painless.
 Like a miracle, that baby sleeps again…like a baby.

 In our attempts to help our kids perform better in our homeschools, sometimes we miss the real source of listlessness, fatigue, apparent boredom, or lack of effort.
 It’s important to broaden the search beyond character flaws and poorly constructed curriculum.
 No withholding of video games or the tossing of one workbook system for another will cure a child’s ennui if the source is hunger—a lack of protein that morning, and a hang over from chocolate Sundaes the night before.

 Sometimes fatigue (not enough sleep) is the real issue.
 A nap or earlier bedtime creates an entirely different child the next day.

 Perhaps pencil fatigue has overtaken the otherwise kind 7 year old.
 You forgot that math required pencil-work, and so did the “Illustrations of Birds” book he happily colored half the morning while you washed laundry and checked email.
 No wonder he isn’t ready to do copywork, right when you are ready to work.
 His hand is “all-written-out.”